pydantic/pydantic/docs/usage/types/custom.md

 class ThirdPartyType:
     """
-    This is meant to represent a type from a third party library that wasn't designed with pydantic integration in mind, and so doesn't have a pydantic_core.CoreSchema or anything.
+    This is meant to represent a type from a third-party library that wasn't designed with Pydantic integration in mind, and so doesn't have a `pydantic_core.CoreSchema` or anything.
     """

     x: int